chalin/ng-darrrt-codelab/docs/step-9.md

 you can minify the JavaScript.
 _Minification_ is the process of removing all unnecessary characters from source code.
-In the future, you'll be able to use the `pub build` command, which automatically minifies the outpu.
+In the future, you'll be able to use the `pub build` command, which automatically minifies the output.
 Unfortunately `pub build`
 doesn't yet work with the code lab samples, so this section has a workaround.

-<b> &rarr; In Dart Editor, click the little arrow to the right of the Run button. </b>
+<b> &rarr; In Dart Editor's menu, choose Run > Manage Launches. </b>

+Alternatively, click the little arrow to the right of the Run button, and then choose **Manage Launches**.

+<b> &rarr; Choose the JavaScript launch configuration. </b>

-_[PENDING: instructions for modifying the launch to specify --minify]_ </b>
+Click the launch configuration to choose it.
+The launch configuration should have a gray world icon, and its target should be the HTML file for the app.

+If you can't decide on the right launch configuration, try this trick:
+Delete all the launch configurations that you didn't explicitly create or edit
+(select them all, and click the red X).
+Then run the app as JavaScript again, and return to this dialog.
+Now click the only launch configuration in the list.

+<b> &rarr; Add the --minify compiler flag. </b>

+In the **Dart2js settings** section's **Compiler flags** field, put the following text:

+    --minify

+_[PENDING: image goes here]_

+## What next?

 _[PENDING: link to what to do next: tutorial, ...]_